 · There are 6 sets accessible via the [SF1], [SF2] and [SF3] buttons.

-.
+· Destination Elements or Common: The Element Switches activate control for each Element.
+If the destination is ‘common’ to all Elements you will see dash marks for each individual Element contained in parenthesis.
+Dash marks in parenthesis means you cannot get at it (this is the equivalent of being, literally, ‘grayed-out’).
+In this case because all Elements will be treated together.
 Some typical Common parameter destinations are Volume, and the SEND amount to the two SYSTEM EFFECTS: Reverb Send and Chorus Send.
-If the Destination can be assigned to a specific Element(s) you will see the destination parameter name such as "ELM-Lvl" = Element level, "ELM-Pan", etc. You can select which Elements are to respond to this control setting.
+If the Destination can be assigned to a specific Element(s) you will see the destination parameter name such as “ELM-Lvl” = Element level, “ELM-Pan”, etc. You can select which Elements are to respond to this control setting.
 An Element Switch (ElmSw) setting with a number, 1-8, represent a setting where an Element will be affected, and the others, with a dash, are unaffected.
-We'll see an example of this a bit later in the tutorial.· DEPTH
+We’ll see an example of this a bit later in the tutorial.

 Press the following buttons to “initialize” a VOICE: